Building a Successful PhD Application Package

 What funding packages are available?

-We have a whole blog on funding your program.
-Briefly, all doctoral students are guaranteed a minimum of $9,000 in annual stipend for four years by their supervisor.
+We have a whole blog on funding your program (Editor's note: Funding rules have recently changed at SEPH and this blog is temporarily offline as it is being rewritten to reflect those changes).
+Briefly, all doctoral students are guaranteed a minimum of $21,000 in annual stipend for four years by their supervisor.
 Additional funds may be available based on your application package.
 At a PhD level, we would highly recommend planning to apply for external funds in the year you submit your application package (the Ontario Graduate Scholarship, Tri-Council Awards, and Vanier can all be applied to prior to your admission to the program).
 See the Graduate Studies Office page on External and Other Awards for more information on applying here and here.
 We also have a blog post on some applicable internal scholarships.

 Note that funding options may differ for international students.